emqx/blog/en/201909/emqx-rule-engine-series-storing-messages-to-cassandra-database.md

 ## Principle overview

-By configuring the rules engine, EMQ X stores messages that meet certain criteria under a given topic into the Cassandra database.
+By configuring the rules engine, EMQX stores messages that meet certain criteria under a given topic into the Cassandra database.
 The message flow diagram is as follows:
 ![Artboard.png](https://static.emqx.net/images/347f6b4787038e60ff443409df36b76a.png)

 among them:

-- PUB/SUB: Publish and subscribe processing logic for EMQ X.
+- PUB/SUB: Publish and subscribe processing logic for EMQX.
 - Rule: IoT message rules that extract, filter, and transform data in message packet.
 - Action: An action for specific execution.
 For example, store into databases, write Kafka, etc.